What to Do With Old Wedding Dresses: 11 Recycling Ideas To Take It From Sentimental to Sustainable

 However, not all fabrics and embellishments dye well.
 Lace, for example, is permeable and won’t soak up color.
 Silk, on the other hand, usually takes dye very well.
 If you’re not sure what to do, look for a professional.

-Another popular way of recycling wedding dresses after the wedding is to commission a custom christening gown or flower girl dress, for which white is also the preferred color.
-There’s likely to be extra fabric to work with, so keep the leftover fabric for any future additions to your family.
+Another popular way of recycling wedding dresses after the wedding is to commission a custom christening gown or flower girl dress.
+There’s likely to be extra fabric, so keep the leftover fabric for future family additions.

 What can you make with an old wedding dress?